SADDLE

 es: PERAS

-Slip trailers are manufactured in different sizes, plastic or rubber and shaped like a light bulb, with a thin nozzle about 3 cm long.
-They are filled with slip and with the pressure of the hand on the bulb, the slip comes out in a long line, they are used to decorate and write directly on to ceramic objects.
+Slip trailers are manufactured in different sizes in plastic or rubber and are shaped like a light bulb, with a thin nozzle about 3 cm long.
+They are filled with slip and by applying pressure with the hand on the bulb, the slip comes out in a long line.
+They are used to decorate and write directly on to ceramic objects.

 a) A trailer with a set of nozzles of different thicknesses.